This post was written in 2009…

-I just finished my first novel.
+I just finished my first novel entitled “Broken Collar” and am ready for a break.
 Leaving the country for about four months sounds like a dream come true.
 My wife, Mare, joins me in early retirement, and we book a flight to West Africa, Ghana, returning three and one-half months later.
 The novel marketing will have to wait.

 We travel everywhere that we can, and usually independently.
 But, this will be our longest time away from home.
 The most grueling aspect of this trip preparation is “re-homing” our two dogs.
 Long story short, one dog is back with us, and we found a person to stay at our house and care for him.
 I wish we knew that earlier, and then we would still have two dogs.
 Paying bills, organizing insurance, and minimizing our possessions, all cannot compare to the pain of losing a dog.
 Yes, we have had to overcome resentments with each other over the dog issue.